marukun712/aikyo/docs/src/content/docs/api/firehose-en.md

 private libp2pConfig?: Libp2pOptions<Services>
 ```

 Optional.
-Custom configuration settings for the libp2p node.
-If not specified, default settings are used.
+Custom configuration for the libp2p node.
+If not specified, default settings will be used.

 ## Methods